KaiNiggemann/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

 --> SLI for *monthly uptime*:
-* The website has an availability of 99,9% per month.
+* The website had an availability of 99,9% last month.
-* The error rate is below 0,1% avg per month.
+* The error rate was below 0,1% last month.

 SLI for *request response time*:
-* The response time is lower than 300ms avg per month.
+* The response time was lower than 300ms avg last month.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.